QuixThe2nd/Stretchyfile/README.md

 }
 ```

 You are free to use variables for any value.
-The only exceptions are ports.
+The only exception is ports.
 It is crucial that if you want to save a port to a variable, you **do not** include a `:`.
 This is important for mapping array variables which are explained further down.
 **Do not do this**:
 ```
 $port = :80